 const dipthong = ["ee", "ea", "io", "oo", "ou", "eau"];

-After the initial fun of creating the words, I thought that the script could be useful as a tool for creating lorem ipsum like text.
-So I expanded it to include a function which created sentences and another which created paragraphs.
+After the initial fun of creating the words, I thought that the script could be useful as a tool for creating lorem-ipsum-like text.
+So I expanded it to include a function that creates sentences and another that creates paragraphs.

 /**